|

 Not great, but definitely better than average.

-have a girlfriend, I had to do something to stay out of trouble.
+have a girlfriend, I had to do something to work off the excess energy

 My favorite place to play basketball was